Alberta Record

 What changed

-• Directs the issuance of a Proclamation to bring specific sections of the Public Safety and Emergency Services Statutes Amendment Act, 2025, into force.
+• A Proclamation is directed to bring specific sections of the Public Safety and Emergency Services Statutes Amendment Act, 2025, into force, with these amendments to the Police Act becoming effective upon its issuance.

 • The Independent Agency Police Service Corporation (IAPS) is established as an agent of the Crown.

-• The IAPS Corporation is prohibited from incurring operating deficits, accepting donations, and must return any surpluses to the Minister.
+• IAPS is prohibited from incurring operating deficits or accepting donations, and must return any surpluses to the Minister.

-• Municipalities with populations greater than 15,000 that contract IAPS must establish an IAPS municipal policing committee.
+• Municipalities over 15,000 and Minister-defined regional municipalities contracting IAPS must establish IAPS municipal or regional policing committees.

 Why it matters

-• Establishes a new provincial policing entity that may alter the landscape of policing services across Alberta.
+• Establishes a new provincial policing entity, the IAPS, which will fundamentally alter the landscape of policing services across Alberta.

 Other governance concerns